Skip to content

 Part 5: Email Opt-Ins

-After all the hard work of driving traffic towards your website, it's time to turn targeted traffic into sale leads.
+After all the hard work driving traffic towards your website, it's time to turn targeted traffic into sale leads.

 Biotech Commercialization: Call To Actions CTA

-This way you will be able to increase your email list.
+This way, you will be able to increase your email list.

 Recommended Action